-Various forms of cracks, crack-like indications and long seam weld anomalies are known to be present in pipelines, which can become a safety concern over the operational life of the pipeline.
-The most typical forms of cracking are manufacturing-related (such as lack of fusion, cold welds and hook-crack-like phenomena), operations-Driven (fatigue cracks initiating at imperfections or dents) and environmentally-assisted (stress corrosion cracking, hydrogen-induced cracking and corrosion fatigue cracking).
+Various forms of cracks, long seam weld anomalies and dents are known to be present in pipelines, which can become a safety concern over the operational life of the pipeline.
+The most typical forms for cracking are Environmentally Assisted, Manufacturing Related, and Operational Driven.
+Vintage and newer pipelines have the capacity to plastically deform allowing local formation that typically results in dents.
+In some cases, the local capacity of the pipeline is exceeded creating tearing or cracking in dents.

-This course will cover in greater depth the formation and conditions that drive growth of cracks until they become unstable, leading to leaks or ruptures.
-The appropriate assessment methods such as ILI tools, pressure testing and direct assessments will be reviewed as well as traditional and current engineering methods for determining crack severity for response and remediation.
-Each attendee will receive a complimentary Excel-based crack assessment calculator which will be demonstrated in class using practical case studies.
+This course will cover in greater depth the formation and conditions that drive cracking and denting to growth until they become unstable, leading to leaks or ruptures.
+Appropriate assessment methods such as ILI tools, and pressure testing will be reviewed as well as traditional and current engineering methods for determining severity of these integrity threats for response and remediation.
+Each attendee will receive a complimentary Excel based crack assessment calculator which will be demonstrated in class using practical case studies.
 It will be necessary to bring a laptop to this course.

 Course I gives an overview of fracture principles and analysis and then concentrates on inspection, assessment and repair options.
 Course E is an in-depth review of fracture characteristics and behavior, modeling, and analysis methods.